Ask Your Soil What it Needs – Get a Scientific Check-In!

-Guide to understanding your test results
+Guide to understanding your soil test results

 Soil Fertility: The capacity/ability of a soil to supply essential plant nutrients in readily available and balanced forms.

 EC – Electrical Conductivity: The ability of your soil/water nutrient solution to conduct an electrical charge.
-The elemental ions that feed your plants, like Ca2+ and NO3–, carry an electrical charge (+ and -).
+The elemental ions that feed your plants, like Ca2+ and NO3–, carry an electrical charge (+ or -).
 The more ions, or nutrients, there are in the soil solution, the higher the EC.